intel/dffml/entities/alice/CONTRIBUTING.rst

 overlays for Alice, how to work within the codebase, and the contribution process.

+Alice currently only supports **Python 3.9 on Linux**. ``pyenv`` https://github.com/pyenv/pyenv#installation is a good tool to use to install another version of Python if your distro doen't have 3.9.

 Alice is very much a work in progress.
 See https://github.com/intel/dffml/pull/1401 for status.